 Declawing involves the surgical removal of the claws

-Declawing is widely accepted to be a very painful procedure
+Declawing is a painful procedure

-Balanced means that we use low doses of several different medications in order to minimize side-effects and to increase efficacy.
+- Balanced means that we use low doses of several different medications in order to minimize side-effects and to increase efficacy.

-Multi-modal means that we use several different methods of providing pain control.
+- Multi-modal means that we use several different methods of providing pain control.
 The different modes of pain control act synergistically to provide more complete pain control than any one or two modes could provide.

-Pre-emptive means the pain medication is given before the painful stimulus.
+- Pre-emptive means the pain medication is given before the painful stimulus.
 Pre-emptive pain management techniques were pioneered in human hospitals, and have been adapted for use in animals by progressive veterinary clinics.
 When pain medications are given this way, the pain response is greatly dampened.
 Click here to go to an in-depth review of pain management.

 Declawing has a number of potential complications

 - The third is persistent pain.
 Rarely, some individuals will experience pain long after the post-op pain should have resolved.
 Occasionally, the pain will persist for life.
 We suspect that the cats feel phantom pain in their amputation sites, just as some human amputees feel phantom pain for years in limbs that are no longer there.
 We routinely use a medication called gabapentin for all our declaws, which helps reduce the chances of this happening.